alewman/rom-farmer/docs/guides/WORKFLOW_CONFIG.md

 # Workflow Configuration

-ROM Groomer workflows are defined in YAML files that specify a series of stages to process ROM collections.
+ROM Farmer workflows are defined in YAML files that specify a series of stages to process ROM collections.
 This document describes the workflow configuration format.

 ## Table of Contents